DoctorWkt/acwj/06_Variables/Readme.md

 In the next part of our compiler writing journey, we will add the six comparison operators to our language.
-That will allow us to start on the control structres in the part after that.
+That will allow us to start on the control structures in the part after that.